 American Cancer Society

 " . . . little scientific evidence is currently available on overall effectiveness [of naturopathy]."

 National Center for Complementary and Alternative Medicine [NCCAM], U.S. National Institutes of Health [NIH]

-To improve quality and cost-effectetiveness of care, medical doctors, dentists, and other medical professions rely on evidence of safety and effectiveness in evaluating their treatments.
+To improve quality and cost-effectiveness of care, medical doctors, dentists, and other medical professions rely on evidence of safety and effectiveness in evaluating their treatments.
 This is called "evidence-based medicine."
 Naturopaths reject evidence-based medicine as a standard for patient care.
 Their code of ethics requires that they adhere to naturopathic "philosophy" in their practice.

 Naturopaths do offer some conventional advice about diet, exercise and stress relief, information widely available from other sources, often at no cost.
 However, employing buzz words like "natural," "individualized" and "holisitc," they use strange diagnostic methods and treatments that have no evidence of effectiveness.
 This includes homeopathy (which is just water or sugar pills), glandular therapy (desicated animal organs), hair mineral analysis and applied kinesiology (basically using the body like an Ouija Board).
 They regularly prescribe and sell dietary supplements, again with no evidence of safety or effectiveness.
 Naturopaths over treat by diagnosing conditions such as chronic yeast overgrowth, "leaky gut," heavy metal toxicity and near-universal food "sensitivities," and do so in cases where no responsible physician would agree with their diagnosis.
 The bottom line: there is no evidence that naturopathic care delivers an overall benefit for the health care dollar.

 Naturopaths fail to recommend standard public health practices